datag/tilewordquiz/README.md

 2) Alphanumeric: Tiles with digits, letters or characters to be display in the Grundschrift font
 3) Color: Tiles with a color as the background

+There's **optional** support for generating the questions by AI, which requires an OpenAI API key.

 ## Building